otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/03-adts.md

 Inserting or deleting items from the middle of a list can be relatively expensive, as it may require shifting the items around to make room for the new item or fill the gap left by the deleted item.

-Overall, lists are a very useful and widely-used data structure that can be used to store and manage large collections of data in a wide variety of applications.
+Lists are a very useful and widely-used data structure that can be used to store and manage large collections of data in a wide variety of applications.

 ## Set